sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ## The Big Picture

 These activities are designed for people with zero to some programming experience and zero to some Bioinformatics experience.
-We want to give Bioinformatics novices some of the confidence, skills, and resources needed to apply to labs/internships and to give non-Bioinformaticians a handle on how the field works.
+We will look at some of the things bioinformaticians do for a living, then do some tasks with a Linux terminal.
 The crash course is always in development, so we ask for everyone to be patient and tell us when we are screwing up.
 Thanks!

 # The Big Problems - What is the Purpoes of Bioinformatics?